Employees of the Company

 GPSC reviews the qualitative data of its candidates by inspecting the alignment between their work experience and educational background and the open position and by administering aptitude tests, core-value tests, and personality tests before the structured interview based on the results of job analysis in order to select competent candidates in line with GPSC’s guidelines.
 All data and processes related to employee recruitment and selection are recorded on the company’s e-Recruit system for transparency and accountability.

-Identifying Flight Risks to Improve Retention:
+Identifying Flight Risks to Improve Retention

-GPSC analyzes flight risks by conducting employee engagement surveys and employee experience surveys under the Kincentric Model in order to identify key factors and initiate projects that contribute to employee retention.
+GPSC analyzes flight risks by conducting employee engagement surveys and employee experience surveys under the Mercer Model in order to identify key factors and initiate projects that contribute to employee retention.
 In addition, GPSC carries out exit interviews.
 This step involves a questionnaire and an interview by HR executives and presents an opportunity for the organization to listen to and interview employees upon their resignation, so that the comments obtained can be used to improve and develop guidelines for enhancing employee satisfaction and engagement.

-Competitive Intelligence:
+Competitive Intelligence

 The Company has conducted surveys and developed a comprehensive database of compensation and employment, which includes both quantitative and qualitative data on employee salary ranges and bonuses as well as on employment trends within the same business group, both domestically and internationally.
 The data is continuously collected from various sources, such as national compensation surveys and online platforms related to compensation and job applications.
 This data is utilized to adjust employee remuneration to maintain competitiveness in the labor market as well as to attract and retain individuals with competencies aligning with the organization’s objectives.

-Organizational Network Analysis:
+Organizational Network Analysis

 GPSC has developed an organization-wide interaction network that shows interaction intensity between units and between individuals across its supply chain to identify personnel with excessive workload, support cooperation within the organization, and elevate operations across functions, all of which are factors that impact employee flight risks and the work environment.

-Strategic Workforce Planning:
+Strategic Workforce Planning

 GPSC prepares its workforce in support of its 4S Strategy (Strengthen and Expand the Core, Scale up Green Energy, S-curve and Batteries, and Shift to Customer-centric Solutions) under the Korn Ferry Six Rights Framework, which consists of Right Skills, Right Shape, Right Size, Right Site, Right Spend, and Right Source.
 Relevant data, both quantitative and qualitative, is also collected.

-Identifying Skills Gaps:
+Identifying Skills Gaps

 GPSC conducts assessment of skill gaps that are vital to the achievement of the 4S Strategy.
 As part of the assessment, supervisors and employees discuss and work together to determine goals and indicators as well as action plans/assistance needed in order to successfully implement such plans.
 In addition, they discuss the application of core values to their job, formulate individual development plans (IDPs), and input the data into the performance assessment system in order to establish operational goals.
 Supervisors and employees are also required to consult each other during the performance and IDP assessment.